This is a step-by-step installation guide to setup a scientific python environment on Mac OS X 10.9+ Mavericks / Yosemite with homebrew.

 brew doctor, it will probably tell you that you should consider updating your paths in

 ~/.bashrc.
 You can either follow its directions or create a

 ~/.profile file like this one: ~/.profile.
-If you performed these steps please close your terminal windows and open a new one for the changes to take effect.
+If you performed these steps, please close your terminal windows and open a new one for the changes to take effect.
+Test the above again.

-ln -s /usr/local/include/freetype2 /usr/local/include/freetype # seems freetype can't be found on some systems otherwise
+#ln -s /usr/local/include/freetype2 /usr/local/include/freetype # doesn't seem to be necessary anymore... on some systems freetype couldn't be found otherwise

 brew install py2cairo # this will ask you to download xquartz and install it